-In FY2023, the NC had reviewed the Board composition.
-The Board, in concurrence with the NC, was of the view that a Board size of eight Directors, and composition of the Board comprises the requisite mix of experience and expertise, including directors with experience and expertise in the relevant industry, accounting and tax, and quantity surveyor, which allows for a productive exchange of ideas and views within the Board for the Group's current operations and focus, to facilitate effective decision-making, taking into account the nature and scope of the operations of the Company, the requirements of the Company's business and the need to avoid undue disruptions from changes to the composition of the Board and Board Committees.
+The NC had reviewed the Board composition.
+The Board, in concurrence with the NC, was of the view that a Board size of eight Directors, and composition of the Board comprises the requisite mix of experience and expertise, including directors with experience and expertise in the relevant industry, accounting and tax, quantity surveyor, and banking and finance, which allows for a productive exchange of ideas and views within the Board for the Group's current operations and focus, to facilitate effective decision-making, taking into account the nature and scope of the operations of the Company, the requirements of the Company's business and the need to avoid undue disruptions from changes to the composition of the Board and Board Committees.
 No individual or small group of individuals dominate the Board's decision-making.